Klackygears/eek_doc/README.md

 ## Flashing the eek!

 Once you have your build environment set up using the guide in the **[QMK Documentation](https://docs.qmk.fm/)** I recommend flashing the eek! with the default keymap or the ledtest keymap to make sure that everything is soldered correctly.

 QMK firmware github is [here](https://github.com/qmk/qmk_firmware).

+QMK eek specific will be [here](https://github.com/qmk/qmk_firmware).

 If you made the eek! with the bat silk side down use the command: